 Before you head out on your long-awaited camping trip, make sure the area where you plan to camp doesn’t require a camping permit.
 If you happen to camp in a place that does require one and you didn’t get one, then you could be facing quite a hefty ticket or fine from a local forest ranger.
 Read more…

-Top Tips For A Successful (and Fun!)
-Camping Trip
+Top Tips For A Fun And Stress-Free Camping Trip

 When done well, camping is among life’s true pleasures.
 Before embarking on an outdoor adventure alone or with friends and family, it is important to familiarize yourself with tried and true camping tips and advice.
 The article that follows offers just the start any burgeoning outdoors enthusiast might need to plan their next outing.

 Make sure that you get a tent that is big enough for you and whoever else is going to be inside the tent.
 This makes it possible for everyone to sleep comfortably, and it also allows for room to move about and exit the tent if nature calls.

 Take a class on how to do first aid.
 This is especially important if you are taking kids with you.
 With the training you receive, you will be better prepared to handle an accident or other emergency situation while you wait for medical assistance.
 Do your research properly.
 You should be aware of the poisonous snakes, wild animals, etc., that inhabit the area.